harrisbchong/UofT-Shortcuts-Chrome-Extension/README.md

 # UofT Shortcuts Google Chrome Extension

-A Google Chrome extension made with mostly HTML and CSS which allows you to easily access important websites for students at the University of Toronto.
+A Google Chrome extension made mostly with HTML and CSS, which allows you to easily access important websites for students at the University of Toronto.

 # Websites that are currently supported